yfuruyama/bqlib/README.md

-bq - BigQuery python library
+bqlib - BigQuery python library
 ------------------------------------------------
 A BigQuery python library.
 This library is a wrapper for bigquery_client.py provided by Google.